 Everyone knows Paris is the city of love and sometimes it’s referred to as the city of lights!
 What you may not know is that it’s also the “city most likely to pick your pocket.”
 Now, let me clarify, I don’t mean the seedy criminals who prey on unsuspecting tourists at every popular location.
 I mean the city will, literally, pick your pocket.
 Expensive meals, transportation, and sightseeing will drain your budget faster than you can down a bottle of French wine and if you’re anything like me, that’s pretty fast.
+I would definitely recommend taking some cash, but not too much in case you lose your wallet or whatnot, so maybe just enough for tips and a little extra to buy souvenirs or some food from a food cart.
 Here’s how to keep your budget in check with 3 simple steps so you can enjoy your vacation and not feel like you’re pinching pennies.

 Keep Your Budget in Check with 3 Simple Steps

 Most people think taking a taxi is the quickest way to get around Paris and that’s absolutely not true.
 The Metro (subway) is the best way to get from one end of the city to the other and it’s quick and cheap.
 However, you have to be careful how you purchase Metro tickets because they can add up.

 Tip: Buy a day pass/2 day pass/weekly pass for the Metro depending on the length of your stay.
 Not only is the cost less expensive per ride but you’ll save yourself some frustration when you enter a station that doesn’t have a ticket machine or booth.
 I found out the hard way and had to walk around looking for another entrance where I could purchase a ticket.
 Save time and money, buy a Metro pass (and don’t forget the Hop-on, hop-off bus!